experdb/eXperDB-Management/README.md

 ## Introduction
-eXperDB-Management is a PostgreSQL integrated operations management tool.
-Use backup settings and regular scheduling to prepare for system failure, grants access to the system and view the history of backup and access control.
+eXperDB-Management is a PostgreSQL management tool(for efficient operation and management).
+Use backup settings and periodic scheduling to prepare for system failures, grant access to the system, and view backup and access control history.
+It also provides data encryption for information protection.

 ## Features